 Can bowel cancer be prevented?

 Bowel cancer, also known as colorectal cancer, is the fourth most common cancer in the UK.
 In 2013, 42,222 cases of bowel cancer were diagnosed.

 Bowel cancer is also one of the most preventable types of cancer.

 In fact, scientists estimate that about half of all bowel cancer cases in the UK could be prevented through being a healthy weight, eating well and being physically active – that's about 19,000 fewer cases a year.

 What is bowel cancer?

 The bowel is part of our digestive system and it’s divided into two parts: the small bowel and the large bowel.
 Nearly all bowel cancers are found in the large bowel, which is made up of the colon and the rectum.

 Most of the nutrients from the food we eat are absorbed in the small bowel.
 Food then passes into the colon where water and any remaining nutrients are absorbed, leaving behind solid waste products.
 These waste products then move through the colon and the rectum before leaving the body.

-There are lots of different reasons why bowel cancer develops – some of the most important factors are your diet and lifestyle choices.
+There are lots of different reasons why bowel cancer develops – some of the most important factors are diet and lifestyle.